oda-alexandre/noip/README.md

 ## INTRODUCTION

-This repository contains an init script sync auto of IP public with noip.
+This repository contains an init script to sync auto of IP public with noip.

 ## PREREQUISITES